billkarsh/SpikeGLX/Markdown/Manual-Text.md

 * `Edit Imro...`: Shows the Imro Table editor allowing quick settings changes (available only if recording currently disabled).

+* `Edit On/Off...`: Shows editor for changing which option-3 channels are turned off (available only if recording currently disabled).

 ### Other Graph Window Features

 * Hover the mouse over a graph to view statistics for the data